-It's hard for small farmers to compete with larger commercial enterprises when offering produce to the market.
+It’s hard for small farmers to compete with larger commercial enterprises when offering produce to the market.
 But sometimes there are niche products that are in demand and un-catered for by larger farmers.
-Some ideas for niche areas small farmers can specialise in include: raising goats or free range pigs; marron or yabbie farming; heirloom vegetable growing (including seed production); duck eggs; and breeding fancy chickens for pets.
+Some ideas for niche areas small farmers can specialise in include raising goats or free-range pigs; marron or yabbie farming; heirloom vegetable growing (including seed production); duck eggs; and farming chickens for eggs.

 Many city dwellers love to go caravanning but don’t have the space on their property to conveniently store their caravan when it is not in use.
 If you have an unused area of hardstand on your small farm, you can hire out space for people to store their caravan or motor home until they need it.
 This can be particularly useful if you are located on the periphery of one of the larger cities, so it’s not too great a distance for caravan owners to make collections when getting ready to go on a trip.